Paper Information

 4. Dynamic Augmentation: It introduces a data augmentation strategy that randomly substitutes functional groups with abbreviations and adds R-groups during training to improve generalization.

-The authors evaluated MolScribe on both synthetic and real-world datasets using Exact Match Accuracy of the canonical SMILES string:
+The authors evaluate MolScribe on synthetic and real-world datasets, focusing on Exact Match Accuracy of the canonical SMILES string.
+The model generates atom sequences autoregressively:

 • Baselines: Compared against rule-based (MolVec, OSRA) and neural (Img2Mol, DECIMER, SwinOCSR) systems.